 Chart 1: Terms of trade

 Source: ABS cat. no. 5206.0, RBA and Treasury.

 This high level of the terms of trade is having a profound impact on the Australian real exchange rate, which is at its highest level, and currently about 35 per cent above its average over the 27 years since the Australian dollar was floated in December 1983 (Chart 2).
 This in turn is having a profound impact on the structure of the traded sector of the Australian economy.
 In particular, those parts of the traded sector not linked in some way to the boom in the production of mining and energy commodities are facing severe and sustained competitive pressure from foreign competitors.

-On this point, it is worth noting that the high terms of trade is being driven predominantly by rapid economic growth in Asia, and particularly in the Asian giants, China and India.
+On this point, it is worth noting that the high terms of trade are being driven predominantly by rapid economic growth in Asia, and particularly in the Asian giants, China and India.
 Even though China and India have been growing rapidly for the past few decades, they remain at the early stages of their economic development.
-Their standards of living relative to that of the developed world (as proxied by the ratio of their GDP per capita at PPP exchange rates to that of the 15 OECD countries with the highest standards of living) are currently lower than was Japan's standard of living in the early 1950s relative to the developed world's standard of living at that time (Chart 3).
+Their standards of living relative to that of the developed world (as proxied by the ratio of their GDP per capita at purchasing power parity exchange rates to that of the 15 OECD countries with the highest standards of living) are currently lower than was Japan's standard of living in the early 1950s relative to that of the developed world at that time (Chart 3).

 Chart 3: GDP per capita (per cent of OECD-15 average)